Who Is Celine Dion?

 On January 14, 2016, Angelil lost his battle with cancer and passed away at the age of 73 in the family's Las Vegas home.

 Recovering from her loss, Dion returned to the stage for what became an annual summer tour beginning in 2016.
-She also resumed her Las Vegas residency, before announcing it would conclude in June 2019.
+She also resumed her Las Vegas residency, before the long-running show concluded in June 2019.

 Additionally, the singer sparked rumors that she had rediscovered romance after appearing in public with backup dancer Pepe Munoz, though she insisted that they were merely "best friends."